-The second step is to think about your dog's breed.
+The second aspect to consider is your dog's breed.
 Dogs with a thick coat, such as a Siberian Husky, thrive in cold temperatures and enjoy the snow.
-On the other hand, short-haired dogs, or breeds without an undercoat, such as a Pug, will get cold faster and may not like being outside for too long.
+Short-haired dogs, or breeds without an undercoat like Pugs, will get cold faster and may not take to being outside for too long.

-Furthermore, puppies and older dogs should not be going on winter hikes.
+In general, puppies and our older canine friends should not be going on winter hikes.
 Not only does the cold affect them faster, but wading through deep snow can cause injuries.
 Research your dog breed, and find out how protective their fur coat is.

 Where Should I Bring My Dog Hiking?

-When the temperature is above freezing, you can go on a longer hike, such as a 30-45 minute one.
-If your dog can handle the cold for a longer period of time, then you can extend the length of the trip.
-On a longer hike, don't forget to take frequent breaks.
+When the temperature is above freezing you can go for a longer, 30-to-45-minute hike.
+If you dog can handle the cold for a longer period of time, you can extend the trip, just don't forget to take frequent breaks.

 - If your dog begins whining or barking while on a hike for seemingly no reason